lrq3000/stackbit-gatsby-theme-diy-libris/README.md

 * blog posts' categories and tags should be generated using a template instead of one md file for each that needs to be manually created.
 They should even be automatically generated from blog posts directly, without requiring a `data` yaml file definition.
     * For the time being, newly created tags, categories and authors through NetlifyCMS have no link to a dedicated listing/bio page, but they can be manually created by raw files editing or via the Stackbit Studio's visual editor.

+* MDX is not supported, although it should be possible [to migrate](https://www.gatsbyjs.com/docs/how-to/routing/migrate-remark-to-mdx/) (see also [here](https://www.aboutmonica.com/blog/thoughts-on-migrating-from-markdown-to-mdx)).

 ## License